This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 Katherine township is the gateway to Nitmiluk National Park.
 Nitmiluk National Park is on the lands of the Jawoyn people and has some of Australia’s most stunning scenery and bush walks throughout the gorge.

-Visit the Cultural Centre for an excellent presentation of early settlement history and cultural artifacts.
+Visit the Nitmiluk Cultural Centre for an excellent presentation of early settlement history in the Katherine region and cultural artifacts and souvenirs.

-Nitmiluk Gorge is laced with cascading waterfalls and imposing sheer rock cliff faces towering some 70 metres above.
-Some of the Territory’s best adventure activities can to be enjoyed in Nitmiluk National Park – canoeing, bushwalking, gorge cruises, swimming and camping out under the stars.
+Nitmiluk Gorge is also known as Katherine Gorge and is laced with cascading waterfalls and imposing sheer rock cliff faces towering some 70 metres above.
+Here you will find some of the Territory’s best adventure activities such as canoeing, bushwalking, gorge cruises, swimming and camping out under the stars.

-Take a cruise up the spectacular Katherine Gorge.
-A sunset cruise will bring out the vivid colours on the sandstone walls of the gorge reflecting the intensity of the setting sun.
+Take a sunset cruise up the gorge to see the vivid colours on the sandstone walls of the gorge reflecting the intensity of the setting sun.
 The colours will literally take your breath away!

 About 20 minutes drive south of Katherine town is Cutta Cutta Caves.
 Inside the caves you’ll see sparkling limestone formations of stalactites and stalagmites and several species of bats including the rare ghost and leaf-nosed bats.

-Day 7: Katherine to Litchfield National Park – 3 hours drive time
+Day 7: Drive from Katherine to Litchfield National Park

 Stop into the Adelaide River Hotel for an early lunch on your way to Litchfield Park.
-Charlie the buffalo from the Crocodile Dundee movie is behind the bar!
+Charlie the buffalo from the Crocodile Dundee movie is behind the bar – stuffed of course!

-This is a great little place to stop with great value steaks, barra and buffalo burgers served with loads of friendly, outback hospitality.
+This is a great little roadside pub with great value steaks, barra and buffalo burgers served with loads of friendly, outback hospitality.

 Litchfield National Park waterholes are generally crocodile free but monitored closely – just in case!